Turning a person browsing your site into a customer takes a lot of effort.

 If there’s one thing consumer psychology has taught us, it’s that, when making purchases, people want the experience to be as seamless as possible.

 Privacy is a growing concern.
-Businesses have to start modifying the customer experience so that their target audience can trust they won’t use personal information for profit.
+Businesses must start modifying the customer experience so that their target audience can trust they won’t use personal information for profit.

 Fortunately, there are effective ways to make conversion forms simpler, faster, and more secure for end-users during the checkout process.

 For one, brands should look into express checkout options to add to their e-commerce stores, like the one used by Orizaba Original.
-Thanks to integrations with Shopify, PayPal, and Google Pay, buyers can complete their purchase using only an email address without having to provide the store with credit card information or other sensitive data they don’t feel comfortable sharing.
+Thanks to integrations with Shopify, PayPal, and Google Pay, buyers can complete their purchase using only an email address without providing the store with credit card information or other sensitive data they don’t feel comfortable sharing.

-Another excellent method for simplifying the checkout process is to allow web visitors to see their position in the entire process.
+Another excellent method for simplifying the checkout process is allowing web visitors to see their position in the process.
 Bellroy does a spectacular job of this, collecting all relevant data on the same page.